MarinManuel/PhysioMonitor/README.md

 The arguments to supply in `"module-args"` are:

 - `filename` - the path to the file to read (default `./media/file_streamer_data.txt`)
-- `loadtxt_kws` - obtional arguments passed to `numpy.loadtxt`.
-See [the documentation]((https://numpy.org/doc/1.20/reference/generated/numpy.loadtxt.html#numpy.loadtxt)) for a list of possible arguments.
+- `genfromtxt_kws` - optional arguments passed to `numpy.genfromtxt`.
+See [the documentation]((https://numpy.org/doc/stable/reference/generated/numpy.genfromtxt.html#numpy-genfromtxt)) for a list of possible arguments.

 ### "nidaqmx"
 This module allows the use of NI cards supported by [the nidaqmx python library](https://nidaqmx-python.readthedocs.io/en/latest/).